Logo

 Peter Davison played John Ingrams, a lawyer who helps Jones' character, Ruth Slater, find her sister after her release from prison.

-In October 2009, Peter Davison was seen in a small but memorable role as a bank manager in Micro Men, a drama about the rise of the British home computer market in the late 1970s and early 1980s, and in December 2009, he played Denis Thatcher in The Queen, a docudrama on Channel 4.
+In 2009, Peter Davison had a small role as a bank manager in Micro Men, a drama about the rise of the British home computer market in the late 1970s and early 1980s.

-In November 2010, it was announced that Peter Davison would be joining the regular cast of the UK version of Law and Order as Henry Sharpe, the Director of the London Crown Prosecution Service.
+In 2010, Peter Davison was announced as joining the regular cast of the UK version of Law and Order as Henry Sharpe, the Director of the London Crown Prosecution Service.

-Peter Davison's appeared from the beginning of the series' fifth season, alongside fellow Doctor Who actress Freema Agyeman.
+Peter Davison appeared from the beginning of the series' fifth season, alongside fellow Doctor Who actress Freema Agyeman.

-Peter Davison appeared in an episode of the police comedy-drama New Tricks in 2011, and in 2013 he played divorcee Michael in the comedy series Pat and Cabbage, as well as appearing in an episode of the ITV detective series Lewis.
+Peter Davison appeared in an episode of the police comedy-drama New Tricks, and in 2013 he played divorcee Michael in the comedy series Pat and Cabbage, as well as appearing in an episode of the ITV detective series Lewis.

 However, due to a scheduling clash, Peter Davison was forced to pull out of the film.